 - Wear a lead skirt and top rather than a tunic for extra protection and comfort.

-Hospitals usually leave it up to the surgeon’s individual preference what they want to do.
-In most units, the other registrars and consultants can manage to accommodate you if you don’t want to do a particular case involving a lot of X-rays.
+Hospitals usually leave it up to the pregnant individual’s preference what they want to do.
+The other registrars and consultants can manage to accommodate you if you don’t want to do cases involving a lot of X-rays.

 Is it OK to work with cement for joint replacements during pregnancy?

 The vapours from PMMA cement are classified as irritant.
 The main problem they can cause is irritation to the conjunctiva or respiratory tract.
 Mixing using a vacuum and using a cement gun along with the laminar flow air system all help to reduce our exposure to the vapours.
 There is no known evidence of risk to the foetus from these fumes but the effects have not been studied.
-Most hospitals will leave it up to you if you want to do cases involving cement during pregnancy and most people choose to continue as normal.
-The alternative is to step outside while the cement is used, theatre staff are generally accommodating of this.
+Most hospitals will leave it up to you if you want to do cases involving cement during pregnancy.
+Some people choose to continue as normal and some choose to step outside while the cement is used.

 How do I cope with nausea and vomiting during pregnancy whilst trying to operate?